digital-asset/daml/docs/source/daml/intro/13_Interfaces.rst

 Using an interface
 ------------------

-Now that we have some interfaces and templates with instances for them, we can reduce duplication in the code for different templates by instead going through the common interface.
+Now that you have some interfaces and templates with instances for them, you can reduce duplication in the code for different templates by instead going through the common interface.

 For instance, both ``Cash`` and ``NFT`` are ``Asset``\s, which means that contracts of either template have an owner who can propose to transfer the contract to a third party.
-Thus, we use Daml Script (see :ref:`testing-using-script`) to test that the same contract can be created by ``Alice`` and successively transfered to ``Bob`` and then ``Charlie``, who then proposes to transfer to ``Dominic``, who rejects the proposal, and finally to
+Thus, you can use Daml Script (see :ref:`testing-using-script`) to test that the same contract can be created by ``Alice`` and successively transfered to ``Bob`` and then ``Charlie``, who then proposes to transfer to ``Dominic``, who rejects the proposal, and finally to